Gigabit Ethernet: 1000BASE-KX

 802.3ap-2007 CL70 standardized 1000BASE-KX is part of the IEEE 802.3ap standard for Ethernet Operation over Electrical Backplanes.
-This standard defines one to four lanes of backplane links, one RX and one TX differential pair per lane, at link bandwidth ranging from 100Mbit to 10Gbit per second (from 100BASE-KX to 10GBASE-KX4).
-The 1000BASE-KX variant uses 1.25 GBd electrical (not optical) signalling speed.
+This standard defines one to four lanes of backplane links, one RX and one TX differential pair per lane, at link bandwidth ranging from 100 Mbit to 10 Gbit per second (from 100BASE-KX to 10GBASE-KX4).
+The 1000BASE-KX variant uses 1.25 GBd electrical (not optical) signaling speed.

 Fiber optics

 1000BASE-X is used in industry to refer to Gigabit Ethernet transmission over fiber, where options include 1000BASE-SX, 1000BASE-LX, 1000BASE-LX10, 1000BASE-BX10 or the non-standard -EX and -ZX implementations.
 Included are copper variants using the same 8b/10b line code.
 1000BASE-X is based on the physical-layer standards developed for Fibre Channel.

 1000BASE-SX

 1000BASE-SX is an optical fiber Gigabit Ethernet standard for operation over multi-mode fiber using a 770 to 860 nanometer, near infrared (NIR) light wavelength.

 The standard specifies a maximum length of 220 meters for 62.5 μm/160 MHz×km multi-mode fiber, 275 m for 62.5 μm/200 MHz×km, 500 m for 50 μm/400 MHz×km, and 550 m for 50 μm/500 MHz×km multi-mode fiber.
 Fiber optic cable manufacturers have extended the reach of 1000BASE-SX to at least 1km when used with more modern fiber optic grades such as OM3 and OM4.

 This standard is highly popular for intra-building links in large office buildings, co-location facilities and carrier-neutral Internet exchanges.

 Optical power specifications of SX interface: Minimum output power = −9.5 dBm.
 Minimum receive sensitivity = −17 dBm.